cilcoberlin/wp-class-blogs/README.md

 Random Image
 ------------
 Provides a main-blog-only widget that displays a randomly selected image chosen from all the images used on all blogs that are part of this class.

 Sitewide Comments
 -----------------
 Provides a main-blog-only widget that shows recent comments left on all student blogs.

 Sitewide Posts
 --------------
 Provides a main-blog-only widget that shows recent posts made on all student blogs and allows for displaying all recent sitewide posts on the main blog.

 Sitewide Tags
 -------------
 Provides a main-blog-only widget sitewide tag cloud widget, and allows all usages of a single tag on all student blogs to be viewed.

 Student Blog Links
 ------------------
 Provides an admin option that allows you to add links of your choosing as the first sidebar widget on all student blogs.

 Student Blog List
 -----------------
 Provides a main-blog-only widget that shows a list of all student blogs that are part of this class.

 Word Counter
 ------------
-Adds a page the professor on the admin side to view student word counts by week, and adds a dashboard widget to each student blog that shows the word counts for the current and previous weeks.
+Adds a page for the professor on the admin side to view student word counts by week, and adds a dashboard widget to each student blog that shows the word counts for the current and previous weeks.
+Word counts are drawn from any posts or comments that students have made.

 YouTube Class Playlist
 ----------------------
 Allows you to link a YouTube playlist with this blog that is automatically updated whenever students embed YouTube videos in a post.

 Themes
 ======

-The class blogs suite currently provides the **Bentham** theme that takes advantage of the plugins to display data about all students posts on the front page of the blog.
-As long as the plugins are installed and sitewide aggregator is functioning, the front page will show a selection of recent student posts grouped by student, with the posts by the student who has made the most recent post displayed first.
+The class blogs suite provides the **Bentham** theme that takes advantage of the class blogs plugin suite to display data about all students posts on the front page of the blog.
+As long as the plugins are installed and sitewide aggregator is functioning, the front page will show a selection of recent student posts grouped by student, with the column of the student who has made the most recent post displayed first, with every successive column to the right being the column of a student whose posts are older than the one to the left.